SergeyShemetun/Games/README.md

 # Games
-Mini projects Ido for fun
+Mini projects I do for fun